hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 * d -> enters internal-debug-mode

-  * d -> to dump current data associated with entities in the playground
+  * e -> to dump current data associated with entities in the playground

     * ie players, ball, msgs, actions info, ...